texus/TGUI-website/tutorials/1.0/android-sfml-graphics/index.md

 To test if everything is working, you can build the example code.

-If the ANDROID_SDK_ROOT environment variable isn't set then open the `TGUI/examples/android` folder add a "local.properties" file with the following contents, specifying the android SDK paths:
+If the ANDROID\_SDK\_ROOT environment variable isn't set then open the `TGUI/examples/android` folder add a "local.properties" file with the following contents, specifying the android SDK paths:
 ```bash
 sdk.dir=/path/to/android-sdk
 ```

-Verify that the `ndkVersion` in `app/build.gradle` inside the android example folder matches the NDK version that you are using.
-In the same file, also check that `abiFilters` matches the `CMAKE_ANDROID_ARCH_ABI` that was passed to cmake.
-The error that TGUI.hpp is not found can mean that the abiFilters value is wrong.
+Verify that the `ndkVersion` in `app/build.gradle` inside the android example folder matches the NDK version that you are using and also check that `abiFilters` matches the `CMAKE_ANDROID_ARCH_ABI` that was passed to cmake.
+In the same file you can change namespace, compileSdkVersion, minSdkVersion and targetSdkVersion to the wanted values.

-Now you should be able to build project with gradle by running the following from the command line in the `TGUI/examples/android` directory:
+Build the project with gradle by running the following from the command line in the `TGUI/examples/android/SFML_GRAPHICS` directory:
 ```bash
 ./gradlew buildDebug
 ```

+If this results in an error that TGUI.hpp is not found then double check that the `abiFilters` setting in `app/build.gradle` matches with the libraries that were build and installed earlier.

 If this results in an error stating `Could not open terminal for stdout: could not get termcap entry` then set the TERM variable to dumb (e.g. run `TERM=dumb ./gradlew buildDebug` on Linux).